Hunnid-23/alx-system_engineering-devops/README.md

-This directory contains tasks for the shell permissions project
+ This repository contains solutions to shell task